konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 #### 2. Setup PostgreSQL, Redis, BlobStorage/FileSystemStorage
 The database credentials are needed in the next step.
 You may want to use psql and redis-cli to check if database credentials are working.

+In case you use FileSystemStorage and Docker volume mounts, you need to make sure the volume can be accessed by the konfuzio docker user (uid=999).
+You might want to run "chown 999:999 -R /konfuzio-vm/text-annotation/data" on the hiost VM.

 #### 3. Setup environment variable file
 Copy the /code/.env.example file from the container and adapt it to your settings.
 The .env file can be saved anywhere on the host VM.
 In this example we use "/konfuzio-vm/text-annotation.env".